Reviews, Paradigms & News

 But maybe not.

-We clearly are motivated to learn extremely complex stuff at an intense pace — and it’s not clear how that pace would be affected if we had forever to get things done.
+We clearly are motivated to learn extremely complex stuff at an intense pace — and it’s not clear how that pace would be affected if we had forever to get those particular things done.

-The most important time factor that we have is the time of Now.
+The most important time factor that we each have is the time of Now.

 Now gives us a sense of presence and a sense of urgency and it possibly also gives us a perspective for appreciating and creating music and beauty and maybe even love.

-The key point to know and keep in mind is that “now” is extremely relevant to us and it happens to be where we are now so we might as well take advantage of it and smell the roses now.
+The key point to know and keep in mind relative to time is that “now” is extremely relevant to us and it clearly and actually happens to be where we are now so we might as well take advantage of it and smell the roses now.

-Different religions have some differences in how they perceive God.
+Different religions seem to have some differences in how they perceive God.
+It’s a mistake to reach conclusions about any other faith system, but respectful observations are probably legitimate.

 Buddhists tend to have a belief that God is in everything and the moment of enlightenment for Buddha was when he reached down and touched the earth and recognized that he was connected to everything.

-Hindus tend to believe that God is in some form in every setting, and that religion actually has hundreds of Gods.
+Hindus tend to believe that God is in some form in every setting, and that particular religion actually has both hundreds of Gods and a unity God that triggered the process.

-Christians and Jews tend to have a belief in the sense that God created everything and steers everything, at some level — and that God wants people to live good and moral lives and to be supportive of each other.
+Christians and Jews tend to have a belief in the sense that God created everything and steers everything, at some level — and that God wants people to live good and moral lives and to be supportive of each other in caring and enlightened ways.

 The various branches of those religions tend to have some elements who insist on very strict interpretation of the Bible and others who are more open to a broader access to God through a wider range of beliefs and understandings.